 Granulated sugar (sucrose) is a disaccharide.
 It is composed of one molecule of fructose and one molecule of glucose.
 Because glucose makes it easier to absorb fructose, the sucrose is normally well tolerated (after the fructose-restricted diet, and mostly only in smaller doses!).

-Beer and wine contain relatively high levels of sorbitol and fructose and should therefore be avoided.
+Wine contains relatively high levels of sorbitol and fructose and should therefore be avoided.
 Small amounts of dry white wines are often relatively well tolerated while sweeter wines are not tolerated very well.
 In general the following rule of thumb should be observed: The sweeter the alcoholic drink, the less likely it is going to be tolerated.
 With regard to alcohol, it is very important that you read the article "Fatty liver and fructose malabsorption"!

 Rumour: Sorbitol, xylitol... in toothpaste and mouth washes should be avoided!